telent/liminix/README.md

 Development mostly happens on the `main` branch, which is therefore not guaranteed to build or to work on every commit.
 For the latest functioning version, see [the CI system](https://build.liminix.org/jobset/liminix/build) and pick a revision with all jobs green.
+Note that Liminix `main` branch is built against the "unstable" version of nixpkgs/nixos, not against the yy.mm release versions.

 ## Documentation